capa46/project/another-page.md

 **Results and analysis:**

 Consequently, it can be said that there is no IRI for the Istituto di Belle Arti of Vercelli.
-For this reason, we would suggest to create a new IRI for this Institute in order to have the possibility to use it for the following triple and enhance the knowledge graph:
+For this reason, we would suggest to create a new IRI for this Institute in order to use it for the following triple and thus enhance the knowledge graph:

 _HistoricOrArtisticProperty:0100214952 a-loc:hasCulturalInstituteOrSite CulturalInstituteOrSite:XXX_

-This triple would link Michelangelo and Halm Peter Von's artwork to its location - that is, the Instituto di Belle Arti of Vercelli, thanks to the property _a-loc:hasCulturalInstituteOrSite_.
+This triple would link Michelangelo and Halm Peter Von's artwork to its location - that is, the Instituto di Belle Arti of Vercelli thanks to the property _a-loc:hasCulturalInstituteOrSite_.